-Although it costs you less than an ‘unplanned overdraft’ (where you go overdrawn without an agreement with your bank), these are still expensive.
+Although it costs you less than an ‘"unplanned overdraft" (where you go overdrawn without an agreement with your bank), these are still expensive.
 Many banks will charge you a weekly or daily rate for every day your account is below 0.
-They will also charge you interest, usually to the tune of about 15-20%.
+They will also charge you large amounts of interest.

-There is also the possibility that you will be charged for any unsuccessful direct debits that try to be taken out of your overdrawn account and are not successful.
+Furthermore, you are likely to also be charged for any unsuccessful direct debits that try to be taken out of your overdrawn account but are denied due to insufficient funds.

-Some good ways to counter this happening are:
+Some good ways to avoid overdraft fees are:

 - Set a text alert.
 You are 24% less likely to go overdrawn if you use an app or text alert service.
-These days, most banks will allow you to set text alerts to notify you when your bank account reaches a certain level (ie. my alert is set for £50).
-This keeps you mindful and aware of exactly how much money you have left before you reach 0 and lets you tailor your spending before it’s too late.
+Most banks will allow you to set text alerts to notify you when your bank account reaches a certain balance.
+This keeps you mindful and aware of exactly how much money you have left and lets you tailor your spending before it’s too late.

 - Look into alternative banks.
 Some banks will not charge you for going overdrawn.
-For example, ING Direct does not charge overdraft fees.
 Whilst most of the major high street banks might charge for overdraft fees, there are some mobile banks that do not.
-Look into switching your account to one of these banks.
+Look into switching your account.

 - Live by your budget.
 If you have an app where you put in every transaction you make, then you are always aware of how much money you have left to spend in your bank.

-Do your research.
-Switch banks.
-Don’t let them take your own money from you.
+- Switch banks.
 Lots of banks allow free withdrawals from other bank ATM’s, you just need to read up and be aware of which banks allow what.